Home | Calendar | Safeguarding | News | Documents | Find a Church

 Ebert Spreeth

 Ebert joined the BGCF in 2022 following a career in delivering business transformation programmes around the world, as programme director for a charity supporting young people, and as programme manager at the Diocese of Guildford until end 2021.
 This role included church planting and parish-based health and viability projects.
-Ebert says “I enjoy being part of this team and the decision-making process.
+Ebert says, “I enjoy being part of this team and the decision-making process.
 I am excited by the potential to build on the many success stories and make an even bigger impact on people’s lives in our local communities.”

 Annual Report